How To Support African-American Farmers

 Urban farming is one way to help change these inequalities in the agricultural landscape.
 Self-taught urban farmer William Padilla-Brown started the mushroom cultivation company, MycoSymbiotics.

-His love of fungi expanded into an annual festival in Pennsylvania, an educational YouTube channel, and his book, The Cordyceps Cultivation Handbook–helping people raise the rare Cordyceps militaris mushroom.
+His love of fungi and mycology expanded into an annual festival in Pennsylvania, an educational YouTube channel, and his book, The Cordyceps Cultivation Handbook–helping people raise the rare Cordyceps militaris mushroom.

 You can donate directly to his work at this link.